mantasu/face-crop-plus/docs/cli.rst

 .. option::  -d <device>, --device <device>

     The device on which to perform the predictions, i.e., landmark detection, quality enhancement and face parsing.
+If specified as 'auto', it will be checked if CUDA is available and thus used, otherwise CPU will be assigned.
+Defaults to 'auto'.

-    Default: cpu
+    Default: auto